ahoxus/ahoxus.github.io/index.md

 **ahoxus** is a group of people living and working together to improve our reality!

+think of a tiny country in a small piece of land, without any army. or perhaps a self sustainable (not sustained) community reserve, in the sense we want to be treated at least like a natural reserve.

 our core principles move around:

 - being really aware how the human mind, mainly the brain, is unreliable. optical and auditory illusions are a couple of simple examples of how it consistently malfunctions. and, still...